sumeet15n/visualizations-with-QuickSight/README.md

 I signed up for QuickSight using the same email address that I used for my AWS account, selected the same region as that of my S3 bucket (ap-south-1) as the QuickSight region, and gave QuickSight the access to the S3 service. (**Very important: To avoid getting heavily charged, I de-selected the 'Add Pixel-Perfect Reports' add-on during sign up and deleted my QuickSight account after completing this project.**).

-A screenshot of the successfull account creation page is shown below.
+A screenshot of the successful account creation page is shown below.

 ![Image](https://github.com/sumeet15n/visualizations-with-QuickSight/blob/master/Screenshots/SS2.JPG)